andrewmkhoury/notes/security/oauth/README.md

       Bearer token means that the "Bearer" of the token has access - no further authorization required with a Bearer token.
 They are considered secure because they are only valid for a limited time - e.g. 1 hr.
 ### 3. Call the API
    1. Now, we can use the access token to call the API
-   2. Use HTTP header `Authorization: Bearer ya29.a0AfH6SMDypscIeiyNnPRvoizz3NvvA6SZdk9U4K8h4MyQRRm29kEc2shdrskPZp71Q1roy8RqIm_7spufW84ozUoSTk0QKkQ`
+   2. Use HTTP header `Authorization: Bearer ya29.a0AfH6SMDypscIeiyNnPRvoizz3NvvA6SZdk9U4K8h4MyQRRm29kEc2shdrskPZp71Q1roy8RqIm_7spufW84ozUoSTk0QKkQ` - the access token is a JWT token (see [../jwt](../jwt))
 ### 4. Use refresh token to refresh access token
    1. Once the access token expires, we use the refresh token to refresh the access token:
    2. Curl example: